UoB-COMSM0166/2025-group-13/README.md

 12. As a **Scrum Master**, I want the developers to delete unused code, so that the system has a minimal environmental footprint.

-According to “The Use and Effectiveness of User Stories in Practice” by Garm Lucassen and others, their study of user stories found that the “why” in a user story is necessary (Lucassen et al., 2016).
+According to “The Use and Effectiveness of User Stories in Practice” by Garm Lucassen and others[^2], their study of user stories found that the “why” in a user story is necessary (Lucassen et al., 2016).
 We found that searching for that reason leads us to prioritise that user story, instead of seeing it as just another task to complete.

 # Design